nicklafferty/craftycody/content/crafts/diy-dining-table-bench.md

 Once it's all attached, flip it back around and put it on the ground to make sure it's level.
 I used a planer to shave off a bit of the leg bottoms so it sat flat.
 You could also use those felt pads for sliding furniture around to make it sit right.

 Now, it's time to stain.
 I used the same stain as the table- red oak by Minwax.
 I did the legs and the underside first, let it dry, flipped, then did the top.
 My technique is to brush on the stain and then immediately wipe with a shop rag.
 You can always make it darker, but it's hard to go lighter!
+I did one coat of stain.

+When that's dry, put a few layers of poly on.
+Brush on, dry, sand with 220-grit paper, then put on another coat.
+I did two coats and didn't sand after the last coat.